DurgeshMandge/Number-Guessing-Game/README.md

 * Then computer will tell if the entered number matches the input number or it is less than or grater than generated number.

 * The game continues until user guesses the number.
-We can add more details as :
+I have added more details as :

     * Limiting the number of attempts (5)
-    * Adding more rounds
+    * Adding more rounds (Till user wants)
+    * Displaying all the user guesses with the Computer generated number
     * Displaying score
     * Giving points based on number of attempts
+      * Points Scheme:
+         * Attempt 1 to 3 : 5 Points
+         * Attempt 3 or 4 : 3 Points
+         * Attempt 5 : 1 Point